Designed for the professionals of today

 Admissions and certificates

-The admissions period is from May to October 25.
-The admission dates may vary depending on the year.
+The admissions period is from May 24 to September 20.

 To start your admission process, the first step is to fill out the duly provided pre-registration form which you will receive via email.